Be careful what you wish for.

 ‘ A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.’

-Once you’ve got the idea, your writing should be quicker.
-And your message will be clearer because all the superfluous words will have been swept away.
+Once you’ve got the idea, your writing will be quicker and your message will be clearer.
+Why?
+Because all the superfluous words are gone.

-In other words, once you’ve got the hang of it and become a better writer, your articles will be shorter, sharper and more effective.
+In other words, once you’ve got the hang of it and become a better writer, your articles will be shorter, sharper, more effective AND quicker to produce.

-It’s easy to give reall general advice, and once again, you’ll find advice on better writing all over the web, but it is rarely specific.
+It’s easy to give really general advice, and once again, you’ll find advice on better writing all over the web, but it is rarely specific.

 One of the most common suggestions is to spend time reading.